Skip to main content

 Submitting Plans: Providing detailed plans and specifications to the local building department.

-Paying Fees: Covering the cost associated with obtaining the permits.
+Paying Fees: Covering the costs associated with obtaining the permits.

 Scheduling Inspections: Ensuring that the work is inspected at various stages to confirm compliance with building codes.